 Keeping a child’s personal health record

 You are encouraged to organize and keep a personal record of the child’s medical information.
 The doctor will help you create this.
 That way, as the child enters adulthood, he or she has a clear, written history of the diagnosis, the treatment given, and the doctor’s recommendations about the schedule for follow-up care.
-ASCO offers forms to help create a treatment summary to keep track of the treatment of PPB your child received and develop a survivorship care plan once treatment is completed.
+ASCO offers forms to help create a treatment summary to keep track of the treatment of PPB your child received and develop a survivorship care plan when treatment is completed.

-Some children continue to see their oncologist, while others transition back to the general care of their family doctor or another health care professional.
+Some children continue to see their oncologist, while others transition back to the care of their family doctor or another health care professional.
 This decision depends on several factors, including the type and stage of PPB, side effects, health insurance rules, and your family’s personal preferences.
-Talk with your health care team about your child’s ongoing medical care and any concerns you have about his or her future health.
+Talk with the health care team about your child’s ongoing medical care and any concerns you have about his or her future health.